Dunbar Collegiate Church: Post Reformation

 Dunbar Collegiate Church, unlike many other chapels, churches and monasteries in the area, was spared from the over-zealous exploits of the people as they rejoiced in the popular fury, laying waste and burning anything associated with old faith.
 The old church became, once again, the parish church, this time of the reformed faith.
 Much repair and renewal work had been carried out over the years, the building looked like a hybrid of Saxon, Gothic and Norman architecture.
 In 1779 the church was almost totally rebuilt.
 Then in 1819–1821 a new church was built, and opened on 20 April 1821 with the Reverend John Jaffray the first minister at the new building.
 There is a magnificent monument in the church to a tireless servant of James VI and I, George Hume, 1st Earl of Dunbar (1556-1611), High Treasurer of Scotland and Chancellor of the Exchequer of England.

+The church was restored and re-opened in 1897 at a cost of £4,500.
+This work consisted in removing the whole of the old interior with its high gallery and introducing a nave and aisle arrangement with an arcade of five stone arches on each side, and throwing out the apse of a semi-octagonal form at the east end.
+These alterations provided room at the east end of the church for. a communion table, communion chair and seats for the elsders.
+The monument to the Earl of Dunbar which stood directly behind the pulpit was removed to the east end of the north aisle.
+A vestry for the minister was added behind the monument.
+The pulpit and organ chamber were placed on the opposite side.
+Some stained glass in memory of the Hay and Drysdale families were added in the angular windows.
+A gallery was provided at the west end approached by staircases fitted into the western turrets.
+The room over the tower vestibule was fitted up as an elders’ vestry.
+Accommodation was provided for 1,400 worshippers.
+The work was carried out by W. & J. Hay, architects of Liverpool.

 Noted Cleric

 Columba de Dunbar became dean of the Collegiate Church in 1412 before taking up at the post of Bishop of Moray at Elgin Cathedral where he died in 1435.
 He is buried in the Dunbar Aisle at the great cathedral.